Invokana Amputation Lawsuit Claims & Settlements 2018

 People who took Johnson & Johnson type 2 diabetes drug Invokana, and suffered leg and or foot amputations MUST ACT NOW in order to receive substantial cash awards from these lawsuits.

-The lawyers at Hood National Law Group are STILL ACCEPTING CLAIMS.
+The lawyers at National Injury Help are STILL ACCEPTING CLAIMS.
 These cases are for leg and foot amputation injury from the drug called Invokana (canagliflozin) and is marketed under license by Janssen, a division of Johnson & Johnson.
 Invokana amputation lawsuit are settling out of court with cash claims from these settlement.
-Contact the Hood National Law Group, today to schedule a free initial consultation.
+Contact National Injury Help, today to schedule a free initial consultation.

 FDA Alert for Invokana Increased Risk of Leg and Foot Amputations